Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 10 Report.md

 <img width="1000" alt="Learning Rhino" src="assets/Week10 Agent3-1.png">
 <img width="1000" alt="Learning Rhino" src="assets/Week10 Agent3-2.png">

+The two images above show how RAG empowers the agent to accurately answer questions related to my academic and professional background by accessing detailed, internal resources.
+When asked about my education background, it successfully find the related information in my personal knowledge base, and give the right answer.

 #### Incorporating Context-Specific Variables

 In the fourth experiment, I added dynamic variables, such as location and year, enabling the model to adjust responses based on these factors.
 This configuration made the agent more adaptable and time-specific, accurately answering questions like my current academic status in 2024 or my involvement in Berkeley.
 This flexibility allows the agent to be even more precise, which could be valuable in scenarios requiring responses that consider both place and time.

 <img width="1000" alt="Learning Rhino" src="assets/Week10 Agent4.png">

+This image displays the fourth experiment, where the agent incorporates dynamic variables like location and year.
+This configuration enables the agent to modify responses based on specific context, such as confirming my current studies at Berkeley in 2024.
+By adjusting answers with real-time variables, the model becomes more adaptable and time-specific, enhancing its ability to deliver accurate, context-aware information that reflects my current status or location.